BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Download and Use the mindLAMP.md

+---
-# → Download and Use the mindLAMP app.
+title: Download and Use the mindLAMP app.
+slug: download_mindlamp
+---

 ![](../assets/banner.png)